larjen/WPMarkdownImporter/readme.txt

 It is important, that these comments are placed at the end of your Markdown document at the beginning of a line, and with the exact spacing as illustrated above.

-Any additional comment names, will be added as meta data to your post.
+Any additional comments, will be added as custom fields to your post.

     [//]: meta_data_key_a (meta_data_value_a)
     [//]: meta_data_key_b (meta_data_value_b)
     [//]: meta_data_key_c (meta_data_value_c)
     [//]: meta_data_key_a (meta_data_value_a) // will overwrite the first key

 == Frequently Asked Questions ==

 = Do I use this at my own risk? =